-• If an individual is allowed extended time the maximum amount of extra time that can be allowed is determined on a case-by-case basis.
-In general, the amount allowed is time and a half (e.g. a 50-minute class would qualify for a 75-minute test; an 80-minute class would qualify for a 120-minute test).
+If an individual is allowed extended time the maximum amount of extra time that can be allowed is determined on a case-by-case basis.
+In general, the amount allowed is time and a half (e.g. a 50 minute class would qualify for a 75 minute test; an 80 minute class would qualify for a 120 minute test).

-If an instructor does not have the time or space available to provide exam accommodations, a request to have an exam administered at the Testing Center may be submitted.
-The student must submit the request through our online Accommodated Testing Request Form at least two weeks prior to the exam date to ensure a reservation.
+If an instructor does not have the time or space available to provide exam accommodations, a request to have an exam administered in the Student Success Center may be submitted.
+The student must submit the request in writing at least two weeks prior to the exam date to ensure a reservation.

-DIGITAL RECORDING
+TAPE RECORDING

-If recording class lectures is an approved accommodation, the student will be asked to sign a Recording Agreement.
+If tape recording class lectures is an approved accommodation, the student will be asked to sign a Tape Recording Agreement.
 In all cases, recordings are to be used for personal study only and destroyed at the end of the semester.
-Digital recorders are available in the DSS office on a limited basis.
+Tape recorders are available in the DSS office on a limited basis.